alichtman/shallow-backup/README.md

 2. You can use the `--add SECTION PATH` or `--rm PATH` args to modify the config file.

 NOTE: Dotfile paths should be added relative to the home directory.

-#### Use Cases
----

-1. Reduce your backup size by compressing all package manager libraries to simple `.txt` files.
-2. Easily back up your dotfiles.
-3. Back up all user installed `.ttf` and `.otf` fonts from `Fontbook`.
-4. Back up application preferences of Terminal and Sublime.

 #### Output Structure
 ---